-D. Chancellor's Exceptions: Chancellors shall develop a policy for evaluating applications from students who have not met the school grade point average and/or standardized test score requirements.
-The maximum number of chancellor's exceptions is limited to one percent of the total number of applicants accepted as first-time undergraduates each year, or 75 students, whichever is greater.
+C. Chancellor's Exceptions: The maximum number of chancellor's exceptions is limited to one percent of the total number of applicants accepted as first-time undergraduates each year.
 A chancellor's exception may be applied to the SAT/ACT minimum requirement or the high school GPA minimum requirement.
-The institutional policy shall be approved by the board of trustees in accordance with regulations promulgated by the president.